MockingbirdME/game_md/core_rules/04 - actions.md

     * add the primary skill's rank to successes
     * add half the number of bonus dice as successes
     * Remove one successes for every penalty die, halved for time taken.
-* Apply your total successes, ignoring any partial success, to the action being taken
+* Apply the character's total successes, ignoring any partial success, to the action being taken

 ## Skill Checks